GitHubDragonFly/Node-RED_PLC_Example/README.md

 - [node-red-contrib-pythonshell](https://flows.nodered.org/node/node-red-contrib-pythonshell)
 - [node-red-contrib-ui-artless-gauge](https://flows.nodered.org/node/node-red-contrib-ui-artless-gauge)

-Optionally install any other Node-RED packages (like [ui_level](https://flows.nodered.org/node/node-red-contrib-ui-level), [lineargauge](https://flows.nodered.org/node/node-red-node-ui-lineargauge),...etc).
+Optionally install any other Node-RED packages (like [ui_level](https://flows.nodered.org/node/node-red-contrib-ui-level), [lineargauge](https://flows.nodered.org/node/node-red-node-ui-lineargauge), ... etc).

 Raspberry Pi 2 was used for this example but any other network enabled hardware, capable of running Node-RED and python3, should work as well.